Rules and Regulations

 - Departure from Chandolin Post Office (going through St-Luc, then Vissoie) :

-The number of buses from the Val d'Anniviers is limited.
-A fee of CHF 7.00 will be asked from each participant wishing to use this means of transport.
-No discount will be given for general season tickets (AG), half-fare cards or other discounts.
+The number of buses from the Val d’Anniviers is limited.
+A fee of CHF 12.– shall be charged to each participant wishing to use this transport service.
+No discount shall be granted for general travelcards (GA), half-fare cards or any other form of reduction.

 Art.
 28 Transport of Personal Belongings

-Participants' personal belongings are transported free of charge from Sierre or Chandolin back to Zinal .
+Participants’ personal belongings are transported free of charge from Sierre to Zinal and, for the Junior Race, from Chandolin to Zinal.
 They are collected in trucks:

-• For the Sierre-Zinal Adult Race: on the morning of the race at the starting area in Sierre.
+- For the Sierre-Zinal Adult Race: on the morning of the race at the start area in Sierre.

 Art.
 29 Showers

-Access to the showers at the finish is reserved to registered participants of the Sierre-Zinal Race only.
+Access to the showers at the finish area is strictly reserved for registered participants of the Sierre-Zinal Race.

 Art.
 30 Options

-When registering, participants in the Sierre-Zinal Race may take out the following options, subjected to availability.
+When registering, participants in the Sierre-Zinal course may select the following options, subject to available places or capacity:

-• Breakfast option, which is normally served on the morning of the race at the Restaurant le Bourgeois in Sierre.
+- Breakfast option, served on the morning of the race in Sierre, in principle at Restaurant Le Bourgeois.
 This option includes: tea, coffee, fruit juice, cereals, bread, jam, butter and fruit;

-• Accommodation option in Sierre the evening before the race for adults and juniors of the Sierre-Zinal Race.
-This option includes a mattress and a blanket.
-Participants in the "Runner" category are accommodated in the shelters of the Restaurant le Bourgeois in Sierre and participants in the "Tourist" category is in the Goubing gymnasium.
+- Accommodation option in Sierre on the evening preceding the adult and junior races of the Sierre-Zinal Race.
+This option includes a mattress.
+Accommodation for the “Runner” category is located in the shelters of Restaurant Le Bourgeois in Sierre, and accommodation for the “Tourist” category is located in the Goubing gymnasium.

-The Organizers reserve the right to offer participants other options at the time of registration.
+The Organizer reserves the right to offer additional options to participants at the time of registration.

-These options are to be paid for as an additional charge at the time of registration.
-The Breakfast Option costs at least CHF [9] and the Accommodation Option is CHF [12].
-The Organizers reserve the right to modify the charge from one edition of the Sierre-Zinal Race to the next.
+These options must be paid as supplements at the time of registration.
+The breakfast option costs at least CHF [15].– and the accommodation option costs at least CHF [25].–.
+The Organizer reserves the right to modify these amounts from one edition of the Sierre-Zinal Race to another.

-An "accommodation" stand will be available at the Sierre Town Hall in Sierre for information and eventual payment from [1:30 p.m.] to [6:30 p.m.] on the Friday before Sierre-Zinal’s Adult and Junior races.
-Participants who have taken out the accommodation option and who arrive later than [6:30 p.m.] can go directly to the place of accommodation where a security guard will take care of any payment still due and will direct participants to their beds.
+An “Accommodation” stand is, in principle, available in the hall of the Sierre Town Hall for information and possible payments on the Friday preceding the adult and junior races of the Sierre-Zinal Race, from [13:30] to [18:30].
+Participants who have selected the accommodation option and who arrive later than [18:30] may proceed directly to the accommodation site, where a security agent will direct them to their allocated sleeping place.

 6. Withdrawal and Race Number Transfers (art.
 31-32)